ypicchi-arm/vectorscan/doc/dev-reference/tools.rst

 *******************************

-The ``hscollider`` tool, or Pattern Collider, provides a way to verify Hyperscan's matching behaviour.
+The ``hscollider`` tool, or Pattern Collider, provides a way to verify Vectorscan's matching behaviour.
 It does this by compiling and scanning patterns (either singly or in groups) against known corpora and comparing the results against another engine (the "ground truth").
 Two sources of ground truth for comparison are available:

  * The PCRE library (http://pcre.org/).
- * An NFA simulation run on Hyperscan's compile-time graph representation.
+ * An NFA simulation run on Vectorscan's compile-time graph representation.
 This is used if PCRE cannot support the pattern or if PCRE execution fails due to a resource limit.

-Much of Hyperscan's testing infrastructure is built on ``hscollider``, and the tool is designed to take advantage of multiple cores and provide considerable flexibility in controlling the test.
+Much of Vectorscan's testing infrastructure is built on ``hscollider``, and the tool is designed to take advantage of multiple cores and provide considerable flexibility in controlling the test.
 These options are described in the help (``hscollider -h``) and include: